Meredith Jung-En Woo: Career

 Sweet Briar College announced that Woo would become the 13th president of the college; and was instated on May 15, 2017, replacing president Phillip C. Stone.
-Within six months of her arrival, Sweet Briar College underwent a comprehensive restructuring, consisting of an academic reset that replaced general education with a core curriculum on women leadership; tuition reset which brought down the published tuition from $50,000 to $21,000; and a curricular realignment that brought the number of majors from 42 to 16.
-In the fall following the restructuring, first year enrollment went up 42 percent.
+During her presidency the college underwent a comprehensive restructuring, consisting of an academic reset that replaced general education with a core curriculum on women leadership; tuition reset which brought down the published tuition from $36,000 to $21,000; and a curricular realignment that brought the number of majors from 42 to 16.
+In the fall 2018 following the restructuring, first year enrollment went up 42 percent.

 Works

-She has authored and edited seven books, published mostly under the name Meredith Woo-Cumings.
+She has authored and edited seven books, several published mostly under the name Meredith Woo-Cumings.
 They include Race to the Swift: State and Finance in Korean Industrialization (Columbia University Press, 1991), which was published under the name Jung-en Woo; Past as Prelude: History in the Making of the New World Order (Westview Press, 1991); Capital Ungoverned: Liberalizing Finance in Interventionist States (Cornell University Press, 1996), The Developmental State (Cornell University Press, 1999), as well as the co-authored report of the Presidential Report, "Building American Prosperity in the 21st Century: Report of the Presidential Commission on United States-Pacific Trade and Investment Policy" (Government Printing Office, 1997).
 Her book Neoliberalism and Reform in East Asia (2007) was the result of a project sponsored by the United Nations Research Institute for Social Development and the Rockefeller Foundation.
 She also published a book of essays under the title, Something New Under the Sun: Education at Mr. Jefferson's University.

-She was executive producer of Koryosaram, The Unreliable People, a film about Stalin's ethnic cleansing of Koreans during the Great Terror.
+She was executive producer of Koryo Saram: The Unreliable People, a film about Stalin's ethnic cleansing of Koreans during the Great Terror.
 It premiered at the Smithsonian Institution, Washington DC, and won the Best Documentary Award from the National Film Board of Canada in 2008.